Matoking/NVIDIA-vBIOS-VFIO-Patcher/README.md

 # DISCLAIMER

 **Use this script at your own discretion.
-This script has NOT been tested extensively, and has only been tested with a few GPUs belonging to he Pascal series of NVIDIA GPUs.**
+This script has NOT been tested extensively, and has only been tested with a few GPUs.**

 **The script performs only a few rudimentary sanity checks, but no guarantees are made of the validity of the patched ROM!**